DavidNavarroSaiz/Automatic-lead-managment/readme.md

-### Lead Generator API
+## Lead Generator API

-in the file main_generator.py you will find methods to generate leads
+in the file main_generator.py you will find methods to generate leads, it tries to emulate the leads process in two or more steps.

 1. Run the FastAPI service: